 Cracked fillings: the pressure of sleep bruxism can easily fracture fillings and/or shorten their lifespan requiring frequent replacement (Figure 1).

 Cracked teeth are also common.
-These teeth are very sensitive to biting only hard foods as the crack opens and closes (Figure 2) and often, the effects tooth must be removed.
+These teeth are very sensitive to biting only hard foods as the crack opens and closes (Figure 2) and, as the crack deepens, often the affected tooth must be removed

 Abnormal Tooth Wear is very common.
 Acid reflux occurs in many with sleep bruxism and, combined with the forces of sleep bruxism, results in considerable wear in a short time.
-This can be seen in Figure 3.
+(Figure 3).

 The roots of the teeth can actually crack requiring removal of the tooth (Figure 4).